So, you decided you are going vegan for the animals.

 Perhaps they tried a vegan product that was similar in taste to the animal product (for example, I like MorningStar Veggie Griller Crumbles as a convenient taste replacement for beef).

 You never know!
-Your next favorite vegan treat could be right under your nose- but you didn’t’ know about it until now. 😉
+Your next favorite vegan treat could be right under your nose.

-One more point: it’s fun to eat more highly processed foods, but a healthy diets tends to focus more on a variety of whole foods.
+One more point: it’s fun to eat more highly processed foods, but a healthy diets tends to focus more on a variety of nutrient dense and whole plant based foods.

 Skin Changes